BhathiyaPrasad/salunifashion.lk/README.md

 # E commerce Web-Store

-This is a simple Fashion Shop website built with HTML.
+This is a simple Fashion E-Commerce website built with HTML.

 ## Table of Contents
 - Slider Front images